Michael J. Fitzpatrick (politician)

-Michael J. Fitzpatrick (born April 15, 1957) is the an American politician who serves as the Assemblyman for the 8th District of the New York State Assembly.
+Michael J. Fitzpatrick (born April 15, 1957) is an American politician who serves as the Assemblyman for the 8th District of the New York State Assembly.
 He is a Republican.
 The district includes portions of Islip and Smithtown, including Kings Park, Nesconset, St. James, Village of the Branch, Head of the Harbor and Nissequogue in Suffolk County on Long Island.

-Biography
+Early life and career

 Fitzpatrick was born in Jamaica, Queens and raised in Hauppauge, Long Island.
 He is a graduate of Hauppauge High School and received his B.A. in business administration from Saint Michael's College in Vermont.

-He served on the Smithtown Town Council for 15 years, from 1988 to 2003.
-He was first elected to the New York State Assembly in November 2002.
-Fitzpatrick is also an investment associate with UBS in Port Jefferson, New York.
+Fitzpatrick has held elected office continuously since 1988, serving on the Smithtown Town Council for 15 years prior to his election to the Assembly.
+Outside of his legislative duties, he maintains private sector employment as an investment associate with UBS Financial Services in Port Jefferson, New York.